superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 4. The system shall display triage results and vitals wirelessly.

 ### **Standards**
+#### WI-FI Standard
-Our design will have to comply with IEEE standard 802.11 [5] which defines how wifi networks are set up and communicate.
-Our drone will have to work under this standard to ensure proper communication with wifi networks and the interfacing subsystem.
+The design will have to comply with IEEE standard 802.11 [5] which defines how WI-FI networks are set up and communicate.
+The drone will have to work under this standard to ensure proper communication with WI-FI networks and the interfacing subsystem.
 Most of this should already be handled with the programmable drone API.
 However, great care should be taken to ensure proper application of this standard.
+#### Videography and Audio Recording Standard
+The design and project must comply with the **DEFENSE HEALTH AGENCY's [DHA]** _ADMINISTRATIVE INSTRUCTION **NUMBER** 6000.02_ [6].
+Systems responsible for videotaping, filming, recording, and imaging of patients must comply with this instruction and policy to ensure lawful and ethical use of videography and audio recordings.
+#### Drone Standard
+The drone must comply with the **Federal Aviation Administration** _Small Unmanned Aircraft Systems (UAS) Regulations (Part 107)_.
+Any system in accordance with these operating limits is required to meet the standard criteria for lawful operation.

 ## Resources